ubclaunchpad/LP-website/handbook/onboarding/everyone.md

-# 🚀 Onboarding for Tech Leads
+# 🚀 Onboarding for Everyone

 ::: warning
-TODO: document steps everyone should take when onboarding
+TODO
 :::